Tugcga/SoftLux/README.md

 * Built-in ```Image``` texture node can be used only for the first uv of the object.
 Also only texture repeat parameters are supported

-# Known issues

-* When render on GPU, by using ```PATH OCL``` render engine, the system recompile the kernels after each Softimage restart.
-It takes a lot of time.